Governing Health in a Global Context

-The aim of this module is to make students aware of the different ways in which various global aspects affect health, health policy and health practice of the different actors involved at global, national, regional and local levels.
+The aim of this course is to make students aware of the different ways in which various global aspects (i.e.trade, environment, culture, technology, civil society) affect health, health policy and health practice of the different actors involved at global, national, regional and local levels.
 Student should become familiar with different rules, norms, institutions and organizations which govern health and discuss the challenges, opportunities and tensions that are involved when attempting to govern the increasing complexity of global health challenges.

 • Birn, A. E., Pillay, Y., & Holtz, T. H. (2017).
 Textbook of global health.
 Oxford University Press. • Labonté, R., & Ruckert, A. (2019).
 Health Equity in a Globalizing Era: Past Challenges, Future Prospects.
 Oxford University Press